Aru va`en: A Keeping of the Troth

 Brother, watcher, coal-under-ash.

-So the Gravane remembered us into our names.
+So the Gravane remembered us.

+Others had borne that burden before me, and others might bear it after.
 There was little majesty in the office.
 Mostly it was mud, hunger, cold, and listening.

 Still, the office mattered.